carlosefr/DisKnobUI/README.md

 =========

 An Arduino program to use an old hard-drive as a rotary input device.

 A Python program for the Raspberry Pi to do the same thing, but sending data over UDP multicast.

-A Processing application that gets events from either two programs and shows the frog logo from SAPO (http://www.sapo.pt) with rotating eyes.
+A Processing application that gets events from either two programs and shows the frog logo from [SAPO](http://www.sapo.pt) with rotating eyes.

-This is a much more precise and reliable version of an old implementation that I did back in 2009, based on this instructable:
+This is a much more precise and reliable (and less hackish) version of an old implementation that I did back in 2009, based on this instructable:

   http://www.instructables.com/id/HDDJ-Turning-an-old-hard-disk-drive-into-a-rotary/